weibel/MapKitWrapper/README.md

 MapKitWrapper
 =============

-MapKitWrapper for RubyMotion

 This is a MapKit wrapper for RubyMotion.
 It's purpose is to make make dealing with MapKit less painfull

-It is work in progress but right now there are wrappers for the Map Kit Data Types and the Core Location Data Types.
+It is still work in progress, but right now there are wrappers for the Map Kit Data Types and the Core Location Data Types.
 Those will save you a lot of typing.

 ## Example
 ```ruby